 In addition to helping today's farmers and ranchers, FARM Assistance also supports the farmers and ranchers of the future.
 Each year we host the State 4-H Roundup Farm and Ranch Economics contest where 4-Hers present their ideas for economic growth in the farm and ranching industry.
-This year, we hosted thirteen different teams from across the state.
+This year, we hosted twelve different teams from across the state.
 Contestants give their presentations before a panel of three judges, typically agricultural economists and FARM Assistance faculty.
 Each team is judged on their style, presentation, originality, subject matter, achievement of purpose, and their ability to answer questions from the judges.
 Certificate and money awards are given for 1st through 3rd place.
-Congratulations to the 2007 Farm and Ranch Economic contest winners: 1st place, Jarrett Howard and Clay Stanford from Nolan County; 2nd place, Paul Goetze from Donely County; and 3rd place, Karla Glass and Eric Schwertner from Runnels County.
-Special thanks to the Stiles Farm Foundation for supporting the State Farm and Ranch Economics Contest and donating the award funds.

 The FARM Assistance program also holds informative meetings where and when necessary to keep our producers up-to-date on current issues and policies.